Transport-for-the-North/caf.van/docs/source/inputs.rst

    model_study_area: Path to CSV containing lookup for zones in model study area
    cost_matrix_path: Path to CSV containing cost matrix, should be square matrix with
      zone numbers as column names and indices
+   summary_zone_translation:
-   summary_zone_translation: Path to model zones to summary zones correspondance CSV
+      path: Path to model zones to summary zones correspondance CSV
-   gm_parameters: Dictionary of gravity model parameters for each segment.
+      from_zoning: Name of model zoning system in translation file
+      to_zoning: Name of summary zoning system in translation file
+   gm_parameters:
+      segment_name:
          trip_length_distribution_path: Path to the Trip Length Distribution CSV."""
          cost_function: The cost function to use for the gravity model.
 Either 'log_normal' or 'tanner'
          cost_function_params: Starting (calibration)/run params for the cost function.
          calibrate: Whether to calibrate the cost function paramas (True) or run with given params (False).
          cat_zone_correspondance_path: Path to CSV with correspondence between the categories in the TLD and the model zones.
          furness_jacobian: Whether to Furness the Jacobian matrix in the gravity model.
 Find your nearest demand modelling expert for more information.
    output_folder: Path to folder to save outputs to